 Wildlife Safety and Emergencies

-The NWT is one of the largest areas of pristine wilderness in Canada.
-There are many opportunities to view wildlife, including bears, wolves, bison, coyotes, foxes, beavers, ravens and porcupines.
+The Northwest Territories (NWT) is one of the largest areas of pristine wilderness in Canada.
+There are many opportunities to view wildlife in a safe and respectful way, including bears, wolves, bison, coyotes, foxes, beavers, ravens and porcupines.
 These animals make their home in the NWT’s forests, rocks, tundra and waterways.

 For an authentic northern experience, respect wildlife by keeping your distance.